 }

-If you observe the above example, we created a Maths class (publisher) and Operations class (subscriber) with required methods and SampleEvent event.
-In Maths class methods, we are checking the condition like whether the calling class subscribed to SampleEvent event or not to execute the required functionality.
+If you observe the above example, we created a Maths class (publisher) and Operations class (subscriber) with the required methods and SampleEvent event.
+In Maths class methods, we check the condition like whether the calling class subscribed to the SampleEvent event or not to execute the required functionality.

-If you observe the handler method (SampleEventHandler) in the Operations class, it’s having the same signature of our delegate (SampleDelegate) in Maths class.
+If you observe the handler method (SampleEventHandler) in the Operations class, it has the same signature as our delegate (SampleDelegate) in the Maths class.

-When you execute the above c# program, you will get the result as shown below.
+When you execute the above c# program, you will get the result below.

-The following are the important points which we need to remember about events in c# programming language.
+The following are the important points that we need to remember about events in the c# programming language.